Chao-Xi/jxazurebook/docs/az104/5az_storage.md

 ![Alt Image Text](../images/az104_5_12.png "Body image")

 All of these things store inside of our Azure Blob Storage inside of a container, which acts like a bucket.
-And inside of this we have a **virtualization prefix** that **allows it to appear as though it is a file system, but it's actually a flat file structure**.
+And inside of this we have a **virtualization prefix** that **allows it to appear as though it is a file system, but <mark>it's actually a flat file structure**</mark>.

 ### Components of Blob Architecture